danielgaskell/scc/doc/syscalls.md

 ### Keyboard scancodes

+In addition to `symbos.h`, these definitions can be found in `symbos/device.h`.

 | Code | Code | Code | Code | Code |
 | ---- | ---- | ---- | ---- | ---- |
 | `SCAN_0` | `SCAN_G` | `SCAN_W` | `SCAN_UP` | `SCAN_FIRE_1` |